Sleep Apnea Solutions for Babies, Toddlers and Children

 your baby's sleep apnea is of the obstructive or mixed type.

-Obstructive Sleep Apnea in children is the most common type at this
+Obstructive Sleep Apnea is the most common type above 2 years old.

 is between 2 and 6 years old.
 This is an age where a child's tonsils